What is Purpose-Washing?

 An investment in purpose can actually do more harm than good to a brand if it’s not brought to life authentically - and consumers are increasingly demanding truth and transparency on the back story of a company when claims of ‘purpose’ and “social impact” are used in marketing.

-This is very clear from the Edelman Trust Barometer, which states that consumers are seeking to closely align with brands by first reviewing the companies that own them to ensure their purpose is genuine before purchasing from them.
+This is clear from the Edelman Trust Barometer, which states that consumers are seeking to closely align with brands by first reviewing the companies that own them to ensure their purpose is genuine before purchasing from them.
 The study also found that 40% of middle-income consumers and 50% of high-income consumers said they would no longer buy from a brand because they do not trust the company that owns it.

 Consumers vs. Marketers - The Purpose Divide